What to Expect

 Service Start Time 10.30am

 As we move into in step 4 of the Roadmap out of Lockdown, the Elders and Trustees have met and prayed over how to ease the transition back towards pre-pandemic ways of worshipping whilst showing consideration for all.

-Trustees will shortly issue an updated RISK ASSESEMENT to ensure that we provide a safe environment as we gather together.
+Trustees have issued an updated RISK ASSESEMENT to ensure that we provide a safe environment as we gather together.
 What can you expect?

 Auditorium chairs are currently spaced 2m apart as we ease out of the COVID-19 Government restrictions.
 This will remain under review and adjustments made as and when required.
 Fire doors in the auditorium will be opened, if appropriate, to provide additional air flow.